tdgrant1/denss/README.md

                         Convergence criterion.
-Minimum threshold of chi2 std dev, as a fraction of the median chi2 of last 100 steps. (default 0.001) --plot-on             Create simple plots of results (requires Matplotlib).
+Minimum threshold of chi2 std dev, as a fraction of the median chi2 of last 100 steps. (default 0.001) --plot-on             Create simple plots of results
+                        (requires Matplotlib, default is module exists).
-  --plot-off            Do not create simple plots of results.
-(Default)
+  --plot-off            Do not create simple plots of results
+                        (Default if Matplotlib does not exist).
   ```

 ## Results